Does meditation make time go faster or slower?

 One study (Sucala & David, 2013) asked participants to practise mindfulness meditation for 30 minutes a day for one week.
 At the end of the week, the participants were shown a 5-minute video and then asked to judge how long the video lasted.
 The mindfulness group overestimated the duration of the video when compared to a control group.

 In another study, mindfulness practitioners were more accurate in estimating and differentiating the passage of time in both milliseconds and seconds (Wittmann et al., 2014).

 A further study found that advanced meditators had decreased gamma power in midline structures and longer produced temporal intervals (Berkovich-Ohana, Glicksohn, & Goldstein, 2012).
 Midline structures are related to mind-wandering.

-Therefore, the research suggests that meditation effects perception of time and increases our ability to measure time accurately.
+Therefore, the research suggests that meditation affects the perception of time and increases our ability to measure time accurately.

-How Meditation Effects Perception of Time While Meditating
+How Meditation Affects Perception of Time While Meditating

 Above we looked at how meditation affects the perception of time long-term.
 What is the effect of meditation on time while meditating?

 In one study, (Kramer et al., 2013), individuals with no experience of meditation were asked to take a 10-minute guided mindfulness meditation).
 Using a task of duration judgment with stimuli lasting around one second, it was shown that the meditation group relatively overestimated the duration of stimuli after the session compared to before the session.
 Meditation causes the prolongation of subjective time.

 This and similar studies reveal that time perception is expanded after meditating compared to before meditating.
 The increased awareness of the bodily self after meditation makes time slow down.

 Based on the above scientific research we can start to see how to use meditation to change time.